Fire and rescue services

 Not all taxis are metered.
 Ensure the meter is on or agree on the fare before you leave.

-Petty crimes occur on public transport.
-Take care of your belongings when travelling on buses and trains.
+Petty crime occurs on public transport.
+Take care of your belongings when travelling on buses, trams and trains.

 More information: